Factsheet: Arts Animates—excellence in capacity building and innovation

 - showcasing emerging and experimental art forms initiated from creative collaborations and partnerships;

-- support for arts initiatives that have enabled young people, people with disability or Aboriginal and Torres Strait Islander peoples to celebrate and share arts and cultural activities with local or broader communities;
+- support for arts initiatives that have enabled young people, people with disability or Aboriginal and Torres Strait Islander peoples to develop skills and share arts and cultural activities with local or broader communities;

 - fostering opportunities for the enjoyment of the arts through broad community engagement with professional arts and cultural projects.